 You might be tempted to increase your followers 10-fold by offering an iPhone 10 or season tickets for the home team.

 However, not only would this be more than most small businesses can spend on a single prize.
 Consider the quality of followers you would be attracting.
 These kinds of prizes have mass appeal.
-When it comes to customer engagement, avoid choosing a prize that will disproportionately engage people who aren’t potential customers.
+When it comes to effective customer engagement, avoid choosing a prize that will disproportionately engage people who aren’t potential customers.

 And since it is a contest, you also need to consider having some rules.
 Although they are not required, having rules will make it easier for people to join your contest thus engaging more users.
 You may either put the rules in an image format or in a separate webpage.
 If you choose to put it in an image, make sure that the texts are readable.
 And in using a different webpage, make the URL short.